lukelloyd1985/reward-system/README.md

 `image`: name of directory under "images" to use for rewards

+`progressBar`: display rewards progress bar? toggle by using "true" or "false"

 `maxRewards`: max rewards to display before payout.
 For reward icons to show correctly on tablet screens is looks like "18" is a good value for 2x kids and "36" for 1x kid.

 `pay`: amount to pay after max rewards